 Wine lovers simply can’t afford to visit Barcelona without spending at least a day in the Penedes, one of Spain’s foremost wine-producing regions, with its rolling vine-covered hills, rural churches and quaint Catalan villages.
 On this day trip you’ll travel from Barcelona via train (private transport also an option) for 35 minutes into the heart of rural Catalonia, where you’ll visit, not one, but two boutique wineries.
 Here you’ll meet the local wine-makers, learn how to disgorge a bottle of Cava, and of course taste the wines themselves.
 Your private guide for the day is an English-speaking sommelier, with 10 years experience of the region.

-For Epicureans who don’t want to leave the city, this gourmet gastronomic experience is a guided insight to the very best tastes that the Catalan capital has to offer.
+This gourmet gastronomic experience is a guided insight to the very best tastes that the Catalan capital has to offer.
 Starting your day with a tour of two different markets, you’ve get to see, smell, feel and savour the unique ingredients of the region, before enjoying lunch at the world famous Boqueria market.
 In the afternoon a walking tour of the grandiose Gothic Quarter’s artisan food shops, chocolatiers and delicatessens is enough to build an appetite leading up the day’s highlight… a Michelin-starred meal where you get to meet the chef and ask him his secrets.
-This experience has been tailor-made for Catavino readers.

 More experiences coming very soon, including info on cooking lessons.
 Meanwhile read on for culinary tours available in the rest of Spain.